-- Find motivation for your work,

-- Think strategically about your thesis,

-- Measure your own progress.

-- Have a good (or even better!) relationship with your supervisor(s)

-- Have a work system that adapts to your style

-- Create and sustain a writing routine.

-- Write the outline of the next written work-in-progress to be delivered.
+- Find motivation for your work, - Think strategically about your thesis and have a roadmap, - Measure your own progress. - Have a good (or even better!) relationship with your supervisor(s) - Have a work system that adapts to your style - Create and sustain a writing routine. - Write the outline of the next written work-in-progress to be delivered.